What do your Specialist Day Services teams do?

 Transport to and from the day hospital can be arranged if required.

-Question and answer evenings are held every other month, alternating between the Dovedale Specialist Day Service and Midway Specialist Day Service sites.
+Question and answer evenings are held every other month, and currently take place virtually on Microsoft Teams.

 These sessions are for people who are diagnosed with dementia, carers, and anyone who has an interest in the condition.